 RESULTS

 I begin by fitting a hedonic regression model to all three datasets.
-Next, I replicate Beggs & Graddy’s (2009) original anchoring findings for their two Impressionist and Contemporary datasets, then apply their same model to my new dataset of assorted art sales.
-Then, I run my anchoring cross-effects regression on all three datasets.
+Next, I replicate Beggs & Graddy’s (2009) original anchoring findings for their two Impressionist and Contemporary datasets.
+Then, I apply their same model to my new third dataset of assorted art sales.
+Finally, I run my anchoring cross-effects regression on all three datasets.
 I also run my cross-effects regressions on three pairs of “similar” artists, under the suggestion of Hadley Newton.

 HEDONIC REGRESSION

 We begin by fitting a hedonic regression model to our three datasets in order to construct a measure of artistic value for each piece.
-For Impressionist art (as in Beggs & Graddy (2009)), though, predictions are fit separately for observations in London and in New York due to currency differences, then recombined and normalized for the anchoring regressions.
+For Impressionist art, as in Beggs & Graddy (2009), though, predictions are fit separately for observations in London and in New York due to currency differences, then recombined and normalized for the anchoring regressions.
 Tables 4-7 below show the results of the hedonic predictions.

 Overall, hedonic characteristics such as the painting dimensions, the presence of a signature, medium, and artist and time effects (both omitted for brevity; both significant) have a significant impact on the sale price of the painting.
 It is surprising that a painting’s date of creation is generally not significant, which may be explained by the importance of artist variables.
 For Impressionist Art and Contemporary Art, much of the variation in price is explained by our regression model, indicated by generally high R2 values.
 For our new dataset, however, the R2 value is extremely low although variables are significant.
 This is to be expected: our dataset covers a very large variety of paintings, and so we should see very high variance across prices in our regression model (though far lower bias, as indicated by our highly significant hedonic variables).
 The F-statistic is extremely significant in all cases, which shows that our regression variables are relevant as a whole.
 In general, the most impactful variables are those for the art medium and the dimensions.
 This may be attributed to large pieces and pieces from specialized mediums selling for more, as indicated by large, significant coefficients for certain mediums and not for others.
 Despite a high R2 value for Impressionist art, the intercept is highly significant.
 This suggests that non-hedonic factors likely play a large role in determining value for Impressionist pieces, which is understandable given the relatively more pronounced age and renown of those works.
 Additionally, the presence of a signature specifically, rather than other signs of authenticity such as a monogram, generally seems to be more important to determining hedonic value.
 We do observe that signature is more significant for Impressionist art auctioned in NYC, while medium is probably a more significant factor for that auctioned in London.
 As a further note, regressing on only artist and time dummies corresponds to a reduction in R2 in the Impressionist and Contemporary datasets, as noted in Beggs & Graddy (regressions not included).
-Generally, it is clear that hedonic factors such as size and medium do play a large role in determine value for the works we examine.
+Generally, it is clear that hedonic factors such as size and medium do play a large role in determining value for the works we examine.

 REPLICATION: BEGGS & GRADDY (2009)